zertovitch/gwindows/gwindows/readme.txt

 Documentation
 =============

-In the "docs" directory there is a user_guide in Word format (html available on the web) and a quick reference text.
+In the "docs" directory there is a user guide in Word format (HTML available as well), and a quick reference text.

 Installation
 ============